xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 # download the reference data automatically
 download-db.sh

-# if it takes too long to download the refernce data using the above command, then we can copy the ones already downloaded on ISAAC
+# if it takes too long to download the refernce data using the above command, you can copy the data files from ISAAC.
 cp /sw/cs400_centos7.3_acfsoftware/gtdbtk/1.5.0/centos7.6_binary/data/gtdbtk_data.tar.gz database
 tar -zxvf database/gtdbtk_data.tar.gz
 ```